ali-se-ror/Traitors/replit.md

 **The Traitors** is a comprehensive full-stack social deduction game application inspired by "Traitors" game mechanics.
 The app enables players to create accounts with username/codeword authentication (no email required), join a shared game space, vote on who they suspect of being a traitor, communicate through public/private messaging, and view real-time suspicion metrics.
 The application features a React frontend with a dark medieval-themed UI design system and an Express backend with in-memory storage.

 ## Recent Changes (January 27, 2025)
-- ✅ **80s Horror Dark Fantasy Aesthetic**: Complete transformation to Boris Vallejo/Frank Frazetta inspired styling with Blood Crimson, Electric Blue, Phantom Violet, and Demon Amber color palette
+- ✅ **Minimalist Retro Design**: Reverted to clean, tasteful retro styling with the original color palette - Pumpkin Orange, Witch Green, Midnight Black, Parchment Beige
-- ✅ **VHS Gritty Texture Effects**: Added repeating scanline patterns and film grain for authentic 80s horror movie atmosphere
+- ✅ **Enhanced Purple/Green Focus**: Emphasized Acid Purple and Witch Green accents while keeping Pumpkin Orange for primary actions
-- ✅ **Gothic Typography**: Implemented Nosifer and Creepster fonts with Hellraiser-style multi-colored glow effects (crimson/blue/violet shadows)
+- ✅ **Clean Typography**: Using Orbitron font for retro headings with subtle purple glow effects
-- ✅ **Heavy Metal Magazine Styling**: Copper rust borders, aged bone text, and metallic amber accents against deep shadow blacks
+- ✅ **Simplified Card Design**: Midnight black backgrounds with parchment borders that turn purple on hover
-- ✅ **Cinematic Horror Lighting**: Atmospheric backgrounds with subtle red/blue/violet radial gradients inspired by The Gate, Legend, Evil Dead II
+- ✅ **Tasteful Button Styling**: Primary buttons in Pumpkin Orange, secondary in Witch Green, special actions in Acid Purple with smooth transitions
 - ✅ **Profile Image System**: Fixed and integrated 9 retro Halloween profile avatars (RETRO-HALLOWEEN-38 through RETRO-HALLOWEEN-64) with deterministic assignment based on username
 - ✅ **Complete Communications Hub**: Full-featured "Whispers in the Dark" section with tabbed interface (Public Board, Private Messages, Announcements) and live updates
 - ✅ **Game Master Dashboard**: Comprehensive admin interface with voting analytics, message monitoring, and announcement broadcasting